 Ex inspection service reports, including findings and solutions shall be reported taking into account aspects related to Ex equipment (both general and specific), Ex installation and environment (external influences), as required in IEC 60079-17.

-An electronic copy of the Ex Service Report shall be provided to and approved by the management of the site, system, Ex installation or Ex equipment receiving the service provided.
+An electronic copy of the Ex Service Report shall be provided to the management of the site, system, Ex installation or Ex equipment receiving the service provided.

 In cases of Ex inspection services using electronic programs, PDAs and RFIDs, all electronic files generated by the inspection program shall be provided to the management of site, also including complete report in PDF format.